annaesvensson/yellow-help/yellow-web-server-configurations.md

-# Example configuration
+# Datenstrom Yellow web server configurations

-You can use the following web server configurations for Datenstrom Yellow.
+You can use the following example configurations:

 `.htaccess` file for the Apache web server: